"Vogue is, without a doubt, the cultural center of all

 The legal system of Vogue is exceptionally lenient.
 A city full of artists and scholars tends to be a bit squeamish.
 Fines are common as is public service.
 Only the most severe crimes would warrant imprisonment or banishment.
 There is no corporal or capital punishment here.

 The economy is stable and thriving.
+Much of Vogue's wealth is built on gold.
 The citys economy is based on money and property which has been in the community for a long time.
 Oil paintings, fine porcelain, sculptures, finely crafted silver, floral perfumes, wine and other fine crafts are exported.
 The city's poorer classes and the surrounding farmlands are taxed heavily by the nobility.

 Art supplies are readily available in Vogue.
 This includes various oils used in painting such as hemp seed oil, flax seed oil and nut oil.
 Minerals and metals of all kinds (lead, tin, copper, malachite, azurite) are melted down or crushed and used as dyes and pigments Fraulmek is used as a finishing varnish on oil paintings.

 A fair portion of Vogue's economy is based on wine production.
 A number of large vineyard estates produce a variety of excellent wines which are exported as far as Mercia and Normidia.